iliakan/git-screencast/README.md

 Requirements: understanding Russian, very good English.

-- Find an issue labelled with "Need translation", e.g. `01-01-intro`.
+- Find an issue labelled with "Needs translation", e.g. `01-01-intro`.
 - Relabel it as "In Progress: translation", to let others know that you're making it.
 - Copy `01-01-intro/01-01-intro.ru.srt` to `01-01-intro/01-01-intro.en.srt`.
 - Translate the phrases, without changing any timestamps.
 We'll fix the timestamps after voicing the translation.
 - Make a PR (not commit).
-- Relabel it as "Need review".
+- Relabel it as "Needs review".

 ## 3. Review translations